jimmyday12/fitzRoy/cran-comments.md

 ## Resubmission
-Re-submitting in response to email from Uwe Ligges regarding the length testing run time.
-Specifically,
+Re-submitting in response to email from Jelena Saf regarding single quotes for package names, software names and API names in DESCRIPTION.

-  "* checking tests ...
-  ** running tests for arch 'i386' ...
-[10m] OK
-  ** running tests for arch 'x64' ...
-[11m] OK

-  This is together 21 min, but the overall threshold for a CRAN package is 10 min check time."

-  Most tests required downloading data from an API or website and so I have included `testhtat::skip_on_cran()` on all tests that require this to avoid running them on CRAN servers.
-Testing this locally using `rhub::check_for_cran()` reduces the test time from ~3mins to 1.7s.
+I have added single quotes in the DESCRIPTION file for `fitzRoy`, `AFL Tables`, `Footy Wire`, and `The Squiggle`.

 ## Test environments
 * local OS X install, R 3.5.3
 * ubuntu 14.04 (on travis-ci), R 3.5.3